isomerpages/moe-fuhuapri/_highlights/Events.md

 variant: markdown
 ---
 ##### **2024 Primary 5 Camp**
 In January, our Primary 5 students had a meaningful time participating in a 3D2N camp.
-The camp objectives were to:
+The camp aims to:
 * equip students to adapt to a dynamic environment,
 * create opportunities to lead and serve and
 * transform students into the best version of themselves.